singlestore-labs/singlestore-nodejs/README.md

 MySQL2 project is a continuation of [MySQL-Native][mysql-native].
 Protocol parser code was rewritten from scratch and api changed to match popular [Node MySQL][node-mysql].
 MySQL2 team is working together with [Node MySQL][node-mysql] team to factor out shared code and move it under [mysqljs][mysqljs] organization.

+MySQL2 is mostly API compatible with [Node MySQL][node-mysql] and supports majority of features.
+MySQL2 also offers these additional features:

+- Faster / Better Performance
+- [Prepared Statements][docs-prepared-statements]
+- MySQL Binary Log Protocol
+- [MySQL Server][docs-mysql-server]
+- Extended support for Encoding and Collation
+- [Promise Wrapper][docs-promise-wrapper]
+- Compression
+- SSL and [Authentication Switch][docs-authentication-switch]
+- [Custom Streams][docs-streams]
+- [Pooling][docs-qs-pooling]

 ## Why SingleStore Node.js Driver

-The SingleStore Node.js Driver is a fork of MySQL2, adapted specifically for SingleStore database.
-Since SingleStore is MySQL wire-protocol compatible, most MySQL2 features work seamlessly, with additional optimizations for SingleStore's distributed architecture and analytics capabilities.
+The SingleStore Node.js Driver is a fork of [mysql2][node-mysql2], adapted specifically for SingleStore database.
+Since SingleStore is MySQL wire-protocol compatible, most mysql2 features work seamlessly.

-This driver offers these features optimized for SingleStore:

-- **Faster / Better Performance** for distributed queries
-- **Connection routing** to appropriate nodes (aggregator/leaf)
+SingleStore Node.js Driver is mostly API compatible with [node-mysql][node-mysql] and [node-mysql2][node-mysql2] and supports majority of features.

-- **Support for ColumnStore and RowStore** tables
+- **Official SingleStore Support**: Officially supported by SingleStore for guaranteed compatibility and reliability
-- **Real-time analytics** optimizations
-- **Distributed query execution** handling
-- **Pipeline data ingestion** support
-- **Optimized batch inserts** for high-throughput scenarios
-- All existing MySQL2 features (Prepared Statements, Pooling, etc.)
+- **Consistent Data Type Handling**: Handles SingleStore data types more consistently than generic MySQL drivers
+- **Configurable Connection Behavior**: Allows you to configure connection behavior by setting session variables
+- **MySQL Compatibility**: Maintains full compatibility with MySQL wire protocol

+For more information about SingleStore, visit the [official documentation][singlestore-docs].

 ## Installation